Understanding Order Management Systems

 An Order Management System for Cryptocurrencies

-There are few large investing firms in the cryptocurrency ecosystem, and individual traders, who perform the bulk of crypto trading, must transact using a relatively underdeveloped infrastructure.
+There are few large investing firms in the cryptocurrency ecosystem.
+Further, individual traders, who perform the bulk of crypto trading, must transact using relatively underdeveloped infrastructures.
 The global nature of cryptocurrencies also means that exchanges are spread out across geographies and operate 24/7.
 Counterparties for cryptocurrency trades are still sometimes hard to source and liquidity positions can vary between trading venues.

 To maximize their chances of a profit, crypto traders often open accounts at multiple exchanges.
 But, handling these accounts individually instead of being connected to many or all of them at the same time via an OMS, can be time consuming and complex.
 Crypto traders must set aside extra time (and expense) to collect, consolidate, and calculate their trade data across platforms.
 And of course, this process is only attenuated in a volatile trading environment.

 Evaluating Cryptocurrency Order Management Services

-Until cryptocurrency market infrastructure is completely built out, popular OMSs likely will not integrate crypto trading into their service offerings.
+Until cryptocurrency market infrastructure is completely built out, popular order management systems likely will not integrate crypto trading into their service offerings.
 If you’re evaluating OMSs targeted at the crypto market, you might want to consider these factors:

 Speed: Cryptocurrency prices can be more volatile than mainstream securities prices.
 Therefore, a trade order management system designed for cryptocurrencies must be able to keep pace with price changes and display them with minimal latency, so that traders can respond accurately and quickly to market volatility.

 Connections to Exchanges: There are more than 200 cryptocurrency exchanges operating throughout the world at this writing.
 These exchanges present an arbitrage opportunity for traders because cryptocurrency prices may vary across platforms.
 Thus, a strong cryptocurrency OMS should connect to the most liquid and well-known exchanges for crypto traders to successfully execute their arbitrage strategies.